 COFACE Families Europe and the 2030 Sustainable Development Goals (SDGs)

 The historic adoption of the Sustainable Development Agenda in September 2015, with 17 global goals at its core, was an important step for COFACE Families Europe.
-Since then we have strived to mainstream the global SDGs in our advocacy work in Europe through different means:
+Since then we have strived to mainstream the global SDGs in our advocacy work in Europe through different means

-- Using our Special Consultative Status with the UN Economic and Social Council to build bridges between Europe and the global arena.
+1.Using our Special Consultative Status with the UN Economic and Social Council to build bridges between Europe and the global arena.

-- Organising an International conference in Amsterdam in April 2016 on ‘SDGs and Gender Equality: the role of family policies and exchange of good practices’, bringing together high-level policy-makers from across The Netherlands, Europe and the UN to take stock and formulate recommendations for the future.
+2.Organising an International conference in Amsterdam in April 2016 on ‘SDGs and Gender Equality: the role of family policies and exchange of good practices’, bringing together high-level policy-makers from across The Netherlands, Europe and the UN to take stock and formulate recommendations for the future.
 The result was a reflection paper on “The Role of Civil society organisations in the achievement of the SDGs”.

-- Presenting the results of the Amsterdam conference at a UN expert group meeting in NYC in May 2016 on “Family policies and the 2030 Sustainable Development Goal Agenda”.
+3.Participating in UN meetings.
+We presented the results of the Amsterdam conference at a UN expert group meeting in NYC in May 2016 on “Family policies and the 2030 Sustainable Development Goal Agenda”.

-- Joining SDG Watch Europe, a cross-sectoral alliance of NGOs from development, environment, social, human rights and other sectors, to build partnerships and monitor the contribution of EU policies/legislation to the implementation of the SDGs.
+5. Developing joint EU advocacy on the SDGs.
+We joined SDG Watch Europe, a cross-sectoral alliance of NGOs from development, environment, social, human rights and other sectors, to build partnerships and monitor the contribution of EU policies/legislation to the implementation of the SDGs.
 We especially lead on EU advocacy work on topics like worklife balance, disability, poverty prevention, education, gender equality, migration, digitalization, consumer protection, health and well-being, and more – all areas where EU cooperation contributes directly or indirectly to the achievement of the SDGs.

 October 2017 – COFACE Families Europe joins multi-stakeholder platform on the SDGs!